-Fixed-price contracts (including both government and commercial contracts) represented approximately 76% of our revenue for the fiscal year ended April 30, 2012.
+Fixed-price contracts (including both government and commercial contracts) represented approximately 75% of our revenue for the fiscal year ended April 30, 2013.
 If we fail to anticipate technical problems, estimate costs accurately or control costs during our performance of fixed-price contracts, then we may incur losses on these contracts because we absorb any costs in excess of the fixed price.
 Under cost-plus-fee contracts, if costs exceed the contract ceiling or are not allowable under the provisions of the contract or applicable regulations, then we may not be able to obtain reimbursement for all such costs.
 Under time and materials contracts, we are paid for labor at negotiated hourly billing rates and for certain expenses.
+Because many of our contracts involve advanced designs and innovative technologies, we may experience unforeseen technological difficulties and cost overruns.
 Under each type of contract, if we are unable to control the costs we incur in performing under the contract, then our financial condition and results of operations could be materially adversely affected.
 Cost overruns also may adversely affect our ability to sustain existing programs and obtain future contract awards.

-Our products are complex and could have unknown defects or errors, which may give rise to claims against us, diminish our brand or divert our resources from other purposes.
+Our products and services are complex and could have unknown defects or errors, which may give rise to claims against us, diminish our brand or divert our resources from other purposes.